HealthBioscienceIDEAS/microscopy-novice/episodes/instance-segmentation-and-measurements.md

 napari-skimage Regionprops widget at startup."}

-Select `instance_seg` in the 'Labels layer' drop down box and `nuclei` in the 'Intensity Image Layer' drop down box.You can choose to measure various shape properties with this plugin but for now let's keep it simple, making sure that only `area`, `centroid` and `label` are selected.
+Select `instance_seg` in the 'Labels layer' drop down box and `nuclei` in the 'Intensity Image Layer' drop down box.
+You can choose to measure various shape properties with this plugin but for now let's keep it simple, making sure that only `area`, `centroid` and `label` are selected.
 You will need to hold down <kbd>ctrl</kbd> to select multiple items in the list.